Valorant-rocks/MathematicsPhysicsProject/README.md

 ## License

-This project is licensed under the (MIT License)[https://opensource.org/license/mit/].
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).